Kunova Teplica: Ethnicity

+Religion

 Historically, the village has always been primarily white Hungarian.
 Recently however, Slovak and Roma (Gypsy) immigration has had profound effects on the demographics of the village.
 There has been an alarming increase of Roma in the village, with their population increasing over 500% in the last two decades, climbing to almost 50% of the total population.
 In terms of language, most of the village could be classified as bilingual, with both language groups (Slovak and Hungarian) having general understanding of the other.